shubhamkr96/Robustness-Introduction/README.tex.md

 Firstly, the loss does not penalize if a classifier makes a mistake, which is close to the decision boundary (left figure, code [here](plots/hinge_robust.py)).
-The error tolerance is dynamically changing regards to model weights, shifting the loss curve.
+The error tolerance is dynamically changing with regards to model weights, shifting the loss curve.
 In opposite to regular training, we do not force to preserve the strict defined margin, which sometimes can not be achieved.